cnikhil469/React-Practice/README.md

 # React-Practice

-Its just a practice for react library
+Its just a practice for learning react library